 My writing career began in 1997 with my first article, published in Exceptional Parent Magazine, “How to Make Crisis Stories.”
 Shortly after, I became a columnist at the Brookline Tab, with a bimonthly column called “Schools of Thought,” which later became “Social Studies.”
 From 2001 to 2006 I served on my town’s board of education.
 Then came my books, Making Peace with Autism, and The Autism Mom’s Survival Guide.
 In 2008, I began teaching writing and English at Suffolk University in Boston.
 A few years later, I published my first novel, Dirt.

-My middle son, Max, 21, is the quintessential “mensch,” Yiddish for “man,” a real human being.
+My middle son, Max, 23, is the quintessential “mensch,” Yiddish for “man,” a real human being.
 Max’s deep compassion is bred in the bone, something he was born with.
 He has a gift for friendship and making others happy.
 He has an eye for the way things work and for detail that will help him succeed at anything he chooses.
-Max is studying cinematography at NYU Tisch School.
+Max studied cinematography at NYU’s Tisch School of the Arts.